patrickamsler/linux-notes/README.md

 `/sbin/init` First process that initializes the system.
 Init calls bash scripts in serial, on after another.

 ### systemd
 Replacement for init process that is used be the most Linux distributions nowadays.
-Starts process in parallel.
+Starts processes in parallel.
 It can also listen to events e.g. if new hardware gets attached.
 Systemd has instructions for each daemon that it starts in a text file, so called unit files.

 ![alt text](images/linux-boot-process-systemd.jpg)